Kosovo: Middle Ages

-In the next centuries, Kosovo was a frontier province of the Byzantine Empire.
+In the next centuries, Kosovo was a frontier province of the Roman, and later Byzantine Empire, and as a result it changed hands frequently.
 The region was exposed to an increasing number of raids from the 4th century CE onward, culminating with the Slavic migrations of the 6th and 7th centuries.
 Toponymic evidence suggests that Albanian was probably spoken in Kosovo prior to the Slavic settlement of the region.
+The overwhelming presence of towns and municipalities in Kosovo with Slavic in their toponymy suggests that the Slavic migrations either assimilated or drove out population groups already living in Kosovo.